joshhhbailey/ray-marching/README.md

 3. [Dependencies](#dependencies)

 ## Overview
-The purpose of this software is to be used as a tool for programmers and artists to create fragment shaders.
-Offering users with the choice of both a Code or Node Editor.
+The nature of this project was to design and implement an interactive shader editor that is equally accessible to both programmers and artists.
+The tool provides users with the choice between a code or node editor, to develop fragment shaders.
+The former requires previous GLSL experience, with users expect to code their shaders from scratch.
+However, the latter requires no previous programming experiences and takes advantage of a node-based editor, using a pre-implemented Ray Marching algorithm.

 ## Project Setup
 ### Windows